Brickowskis/spring-boot-101/01-candyjar/README.md

 }
 ```

-Add the following methods to `CandyJarRestController`
+Add the following methods to `CandyJarRestController` and annotate the class with `@RestController`

 ```java
 @GetMapping("/candy")